 You can’t say that photojournalist Brian Lehman isn’t fully immersed in his work.
 Being the third wheel to a hyena and its owner is no small feat.

 If that isn’t enough, his photographic journey has seen him contracting both malaria and leptospirosis.
-He goes the full distance.
+He goes the extra mile for his photos.

 40. Paul Nicklen